pinobatch/numism/docs/nes_emu_testing.md

 (behavior difference arising while a behavior is under test).
 If I run `02-branch_wrap.nes` normally, it fails.
-If I set a breakpoint at $E820 (the start of the body of the test) and step through the branches around $FF and $01, the test passes.
+If I set a breakpoint at $E820 (the start of the body of the test) and step through the branches around $FFFF and $0000, the test passes.
 This debugger is worth no cash.

+(Further testing showed that a forward branch overshoots by 2 bytes.)

 [Heisenbug]: https://en.wikipedia.org/wiki/Heisenbug